lvthong312/LearningNodeJS/ZoomApi/README.md

 1. EndPoint: /refresh-token

-2. Description: Refresh a Access Token to use another api of Zoom
+2. Description: Refresh an Access Token to use another api of Zoom

 ##  Create new Meeting